 - Provide links to the Student Quick Start Guide and the Student Movie so students can familiarize themselves with the process.

-- Inform students that LockDown Browser and Monitor cannot be used on a Chromebook and should not be used on a mobile device.
+- Inform students that LockDown Browser and Monitor cannot be used on some mobile devices.

-- Make sure that students are aware they will need a stable internet connection (wireless is not recommended).
+- Make sure that students know they will need a stable internet connection (wireless is not recommended).

 - Make sure that your expectations for student behavior during quizzes are clear.
 Some examples:

 - Students should make sure that their faces are visible, facing the camera, for the duration of the quiz

 - Students should make sure all their mobile devices are turned off for the duration of the quiz

 - Students should not have books/notebooks visible during the environmental scan (if you have them do one)